-Individual persons can file for Chapter 13 bankruptcy, this does not apply to business entities.
+Individual persons (even those that are self-employed or operating an unincorporated business) can file for Chapter 13 bankruptcy.
+Most notably, this form of bankruptcy is used by homeowners who want to stop foreclosure proceedings.
+This does not apply to business entities.

 Chapter 13 Bankruptcy is meant for people with limited income who do not possess the ability to pay back all or a position of their debts.
 Chapter 13 debtors use this provision of the Bankruptcy Code to save homes from foreclosure or cars from repossession by filing a Chapter 13 plan along with their bankruptcy petition.
 There are many other good reasons to file Chapter 13 but these are the two major ones.
 The debtor gets 3 to 5 years to catch up on missed payments while making regular current payments on mortgages and car or other loans.
 People who file Chapter 13 bankruptcy cases get to keep most if not all of their property so long as they make the payments called for under their Chapter 13 plan.

 The successful Chapter 13 debtor must have income above living expenses.
 A budget and proof of earnings are submitted to the Court and the Chapter 13 standing trustee.
 The budget must be reasonable and fair.
 The Court must approve the debtor’s repayment plan.
 Generally, the plan is approved or confirmed if it complies with the applicable provisions of Chapter 13.